Wuild/electron-notification/README.md

-show | When the notification is shown close | When the notification is closed click | When the notification is clicked resize | When the notification is resized
+show | When the notification is shown close | When the notification is closed click | When the notification is clicked dblclick | When the notification is double clicked resize | When the notification is resized

 #### Methods